 Whistleblowers who bring cases under the state or federal false claims act are eligible for a percentage of whatever the government collects.
 The average award is 20% meaning a whistleblower in the ESM case would probably receive $25,000.
 As false claims settlements go, this case is relatively small but it also only involved one individual.

 If you have original source information about fraud or loss to a government funded program, give us a call.
 Our Maine whistleblower lawyers have represented whistleblowers across the United States.
-Currently we represent the whistleblower in the largest pending false claims act case against a bank or lender anywhere in the U.S.; HUD’s $2.4 billion complaint against Allied Home Mortgage.
+To date we have helped our clients collect over $100,000,000.00 in rewards.
+There isn’t a single Maine law firm that can make that claim.

 Obviously not all cases have losses in the billions of dollars but the US government is very interested in pursuing claims against Medicare fraud.
-For more information about Maine’s whistleblower law and to learn if you have a whistleblower claim, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information about Maine’s whistleblower law visit our Maine Whistleblower Rewards information page.
+Ready to see if you have a whistleblower claim, contact attorney Brian Mahany at or by telephone at 202-800-9791.
 All inquiries are kept in strict confidence.

 About the author.
-Brian Mahany is a former Assistant Attorney General of Maine.
+Brian Mahany is a former Maine law enforcement officer and Assistant Attorney General of Maine.
 He and his team of Maine whistleblowers lawyer help concerned whistleblowers stop fraud and collect the maximum awards possible.